ArteusAI/DubbLM/README.md

 This project is open to use and fork for everyone and developed by IT engineers of [Arteus](https://arteus.io/) - a company specializing in adaptive AI systems for business automation, sales, and customer service.

+## You are talented

+Want to contribute, ask http://t.me/pavelfedortsov

 ## License

 MIT